 Ricky Church with the top ten Star Wars Rebels scenes…

-It has been a month since the conclusion of Star Wars Rebels, but the void left by the series finale is still being felt.
+It has been over a year since the conclusion of Star Wars Rebels, but the void left by the series finale is still being felt.
 Over the course of its run, Rebels delivered some of the best Star Wars media ever made with some great stories, emotional character development and plenty of scenes that heavily expanded the mythology we’ve seen in the films.

 For such a long and rewarding series, though, what were some of the best moments from its four seasons?
 Were they the inclusion of a particular canon character, a lightsaber fight or an emotional one?
 In this feature, I take a look back at Star Wars Rebels and list what I think are the show’s top 10 best moments.